dfelinto/blender-manual/manual/render/workbench/options.rst

    Type
       Method how to calculate the cavity.

-      World
-         The World method is more precise but is slower to calculate.
+      :World: More precise but is slower to calculate.
-      Screen
-         The Screen method is fast but does not take the size of the ridges and valleys into account.
+      :Screen: Fast but does not take the size of the ridges and valleys into account.
-      Both
-         Both will use both methods.
+      :Both: Both will use both methods.

    Ridge
       Control the visibility of ridges.